 The state’s highest court has heard arguments about whether to keep open Toledo's only abortion clinic.
 And the case could affect Ohio's seven other clinics as well.

 State lawmakers have passed bills in recent years that make it harder for abortion clinics to operate.
 And the state budget approved in 2013 included a big change for abortion clinics and their relationships with hospitals.
-It was controversial and set lawmakers far apart - as was evident in floor speeches given by Democratic Sen. Charleta Tavares and Republican Sen. Peggy Lehner.
+It was controversial and set lawmakers far apart - as was evident in floor speeches given by Sen. Charleta Tavares (D-Columbus) and Sen. Peggy Lehner (R-Kettering).

 "You're destroying health care for women, and as a woman, I'm offended," Tavares said.